bondy-io/bondy/doc/guides/configuration/load_regulation_and_rate_limiting.md

 establishing more slowly.
 Lower it if establishment latency matters more than admission volume.
 Keep the low watermark meaningfully below the high one; a narrow gap trades steadiness for recovery speed.

+**Memory watermarks are a share of the limit.** The defaults leave 15% of the limit between the point the node stops admitting and the point the kernel kills it, which is the room the sessions already admitted have to grow.
+Raise `load_regulation.memory_monitor.high_watermark` on a node whose resident set is steady and whose bursts are short; lower it on one whose established sessions keep allocating after they are admitted.
+Set `load_regulation.memory_monitor.limit` explicitly on a host with no cgroup limit — without it the monitor has nothing to compare against and never refuses.

 **Flow pool capacity is not throughput.** Raising `load_regulation.router.flow_pool.capacity` lets a slow flow queue more before